The Horrific Reality of Catastrophic Failure

 What Happens During an Automatic Failover

 Several scenarios can trigger a failover—your secondary node(s) does/do not receive a heartbeat signal; a primary node experiences a hardware failure; a network interface fails; your HA monitor detects a significant dip in performance, or a failover command is manually sent.
-In the event that a secondary node does not receive a heartbeat signal (synchronous, two-way monitor of server operation and performance), there are several causes including network failure, a hardware failure, or a software crash/reboot.
+In the event that a secondary node does not receive a heartbeat signal (synchronous, two-way monitor of server operation and performance), there are several causes, including network failure, a hardware failure, or a software crash/reboot.

 As you can see, an automatic failover is triggered (predominantly) by an equipment failure.
-Any time a piece of equip stops operating—or even begins to perform below its expected values—a failover will be triggered.
+Any time a piece of equipment stops operating—or even begins to perform below its expected values—a failover will be triggered.

-It should be noted that there is a difference between a switchover and failover.
-A switchover is simply a role reversal of the primary and a secondary node; a secondary node is chosen to become the primary node and the primary node becomes a secondary node.
+It should be noted that there is a difference between a switchover and a failover.
+A switchover is simply a role reversal of the primary and a secondary node; a secondary node is chosen to become the primary node, and the primary node becomes a secondary node.
 This is almost always anticipated and done intentionally.
 A common switchover scenario is maintenance and upgrading.
 In a switchover, there is no data loss.

 A failover, on the other hand, is a role reversal of the primary node and a secondary node in the event of a systems failure (network, hardware, software, power, etc.).
 A failover may result in data loss depending on the safeguards in place.